sudo-dax/PythonComponent_CSVtoSQLite/README.md

 ```

-then it should great the feeds db in which you will have the data.
+then it should create the feeds db in which you will have the data.